Author: Frankie

 Wow, what a week!
 We hope that you’re all coping well during the current national lockdown – remember to look after yourselves and each other, and check in on your friends, family and loved ones.

-Just because we’re in lockdown, it doesn’t mean you can’t have fun!
+Just because we’re in a lockdown, it doesn’t mean you can’t have fun!

 Here are some ideas for this weekend: